 Make sure to order your SIGNED copy today.
-This First Edition of TULSA, OK will sell out quickly and it may never be printed again.
+This is the First Edition of TULSA, OK and over half the print run has already been sold.
+Once it's sold out, it may never be printed again.

 TULSA, OK SIGNED